 Next year I’m planning on being there with them.

 Seeing turkeys, in bikini’s, is something I just don’t want to miss.

 Palo Duro canyon isn’t far from Amarillo.

 If you head east from Amarillo you hit the Texas Palo Duro State Park where you can drive down into the canyon and access its visitor center and exhibits.
-On road cuts in the canyon below Alan’s home we have found Indian arrow points lost in ancient hunting miscues.
-When we drive into the deep canyon we take his 1950’s Willy’s jeep and go way back deep into the canyon gash in the Earth’s arm.
+On road cuts in the canyon below Alan’s home we look for Indian arrow points lost in ancient hunting miscues.
+When we drive into the deep canyon to fish we take his 1950’s Willy’s jeep so we don’t get stuck.

-From this bench, the new morning view is spectacular.
+From this bench, the new morning is quiet spectacular.

 Light comes to our side of the planet as the other side turns dark.
-The switch from dark to light comes quickly.
-Within thirty minutes we go from a point where I can’t see the creek in the bottom of the canyon to a point I can see the entire creek, as well as homes and houses on the rim of the far side of the canyon.
+This switch from dark to light comes quickly.
+Within thirty minutes sunrise goes from a point where I can’t see the creek in the bottom of the canyon to a point I can see the entire creek, as well as homes and houses on the rim of the far side of the canyon.